 So back to this hummus recipe.
 As you already know, I make a mean and pretty Green Pea Hummus.
 I also make a garlicky white bean dip from cannellini beans.
 My Favorite Hummus recipe differs in that it uses canned garbanzo beans (chickpeas) and some tahini and cumin.

 Just put garbanzo beans, lemon juice, white balsamic vinegar, honey, garlic cloves, tahini, cumin, and salt into a Vitamix or food processor.

 Process until smooth.
-Drizzle in some extra virgin olive oil and process some more for a super creamy hummus.
+The SECRET to SUPER SMOOTH HUMMUS is how long it’s processed.
+I process mine for at least FIVE MINUTES!
+Then, I will drizzle in some extra virgin olive oil and process some more for a super creamy hummus.

 Sprinkle with paprika and drizzle on some more olive oil for serving.
 Offer with cut vegetables and crispy pita chips.
 Carrot and cucumber sticks, scallions, cherry tomatoes, sliced bell pepper, mushroom caps, and zucchini slices are all good vegetable options as dippers for my favorite hummus.

 Hummus can be an appetizer or part of your main course.
 You can spread it on flatbread or a tortilla, add some other fillings, and wrap it up.
 You can dip pretzels or veggie chips into it.
 You can even thin this hummus with additional vinegar, lemon juice, and then add some water, stir it to your desired consistency, and drizzle it over a salad.
 My Favorite Hummus is also one of my husband’s favorite lunches: Hummus and carrot sticks for dipping.